Berserker Street State School: History

 As predicted, enrolments at the school continued to rise and further classrooms were required.
 In 1926, the planned U-shaped arrangement of wings was completed when a timber building from Rockhampton North Boys State School was relocated to the site.
 In 1888, the Rockhampton North State School had been split into separate "boys" and "girls and infants" schools, and a new boys school building, constructed by Wakefield, McLean and Co, was completed by July 1888.
 This building was built to a standard design by architect Robert Ferguson that had been introduced in 1880 and constructed across Queensland until 1893.
 Employed by the Department of Public Instruction, Ferguson was responsible for school building design between 1879 and 1885 and he was the first to give serious consideration to the ventilation of interiors.
 Ferguson introduced a coved ceiling with exposed roof trusses and vented the roof space, improving internal temperatures.
-The number of windows and their size was increased, with sill heights typically over 4ft, 6in (1.3m) above floor level, well above eye level of students.
+The number of windows and their size was increased, with sill heights typically over 4 ft, 6in (1.3m) above floor level, well above eye level of students.
 Examples of other surviving Ferguson schools include Roadvale State School (1889), Maryborough Central State School (1882), and Bundaberg Central State School (1890).

-The Rockhampton North Boys State School building was low-set with a gable roof, modest Carpenter Gothic timber detailing, and a T-shaped plan containing two large 20ft by 50ft (approx. 6m by 15m) classrooms, with verandahs along the long sides.
+The Rockhampton North Boys State School building was low-set with a gable roof, modest Carpenter Gothic timber detailing, and a T-shaped plan containing two large 20 ft by 50 ft (approx. 6m by 15m) classrooms, with verandahs along the long sides.
 Queen post trusses were exposed within the classrooms, and the exterior featured decorative timber brackets; tall, narrow window sashes protected by hoods; and two prominent ventilation fleches.
 In 1926, the building was split into two, with the southwest classroom relocated to Berserker Street State School and the northeast classroom to Park Avenue State School.
 In 2019, the Ferguson teaching building forms the south wing of Block A.

 Once relocated to Berserker, the Ferguson building was modified to suit its new location.
 Stairs and a hat room were removed from the north verandah and a new stair constructed to match the north wing.
 A connecting walkway was built to link the verandah with the southern hat room of the central wing.
 On the south side, a section of enclosed verandah was removed and a doorway filled in.

 Block A surrounded a landscaped courtyard which was used as the original front entrance to the school.
 It includes a straight path from Berserker Street to the centre of the central wing, which has existed since the school opened in 1917.
 The courtyard has been beautified by different planting schemes and garden beds over time, and has been used for student assembly and as the backdrop for school photographs.